xtic/ECE228ECGProject/README.md

 06.02.2020 - Added LSTM_5F_All_Single, LSTM_CLA_All_Single, and LSTM_HaLT_All_Single notebooks.
 These will iterate through all of the datasets for that particular type, train a different network for each .mat file, and produce a CSV with the results of the LSTMs results with and without CSP as a pre-processing step.
 Also added the directory Results_LSTM to show results of the LSTM trained in the notebooks above and gives a relative performance measure.
 It lists the results for each .mat file and shows the accuracy of the model on the training and test subsets. - Daniel Valencia

 6.03.20  - Added 'Preprocessing_LSTM.ipnyb' which uses the cleaned EEG data via wavelet-BSS for the LSTM.
 Dataset chosen was LR dataset but modified labels to 6 labels based on the signal change.  -Nick Wong

+06.09.2020 - Added 'LSTM_Final_Notebook.ipynb', which allows the user to load all of the datasets for a particular paradigm and combine them into a single test set for all of the subjects together.
+Testing results have improved greatly.
+Also added a helper file 'helperFunctions.py' to help consolidate some commonly used code. - Daniel Valencia